These are the Best Xiaomi phones to buy in 2022

 If you liked what you saw in the POCO X3 GT but have no use for 5G, the POCO X3 Pro may be a better option — it’s a little bit cheaper, and the Snapdragon 860 SoC here is a bit older, but it offers the same 120Hz display and similar software and camera experience.

-Running on a Snapdragon 662 with no zoom or ultra-wide lens, the POCO M3 won’t be mistaken for a flagship phone, but at under $150, this is about as good a phone as you’re going to get at this price range.
-You’re still getting a large 1080p display, a capable 48MP main camera, and a serviceable 8MP selfie camera, along with a huge 6,000 mAh battery that can power the device for at least a day and a half, if not two days for most people.
+Running on a Dimensity 810 with no zoom lens and a plasticky body, the POCO M4 Pro won’t be mistaken for a flagship phone, but at under $220, this is about as good a phone as you’re going to get at this price range.
+You’re still getting a large 6.6-inch, 90Hz 1080p display, a capable 50MP main camera, a serviceable selfie camera, along with a huge 5,000 mAh battery that can power the device for at least a day and a half.

 Best gaming phone from Xiaomi: Redmi K40 Gaming Edition / POCO F3 GT